MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/monitor-query-readme.md

 ---
 title: Azure Monitor Query client library for Python
 keywords: Azure, python, SDK, API, azure-monitor-query, monitor
-author: maggiepint
+author: rakshith91
-ms.author: magpint
+ms.author: sabhyrav
-ms.date: 11/10/2021
+ms.date: 05/06/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
 ms.service: monitor
 ---

-# Azure Monitor Query client library for Python - Version 1.0.1
+# Azure Monitor Query client library for Python - Version 1.0.2

 The Azure Monitor Query client library is used to execute read-only queries against [Azure Monitor][azure_monitor_overview]'s two data platforms:

-- [Logs](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs) - Collects and organizes log and performance data from monitored resources.
-Data from different sources such as platform logs from Azure services, log and performance data from virtual machines agents, and usage and performance data from apps can be consolidated into a single [Azure Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs#log-analytics-workspaces).
+- [Logs](/azure/azure-monitor/logs/data-platform-logs) - Collects and organizes log and performance data from monitored resources.
+Data from different sources such as platform logs from Azure services, log and performance data from virtual machines agents, and usage and performance data from apps can be consolidated into a single [Azure Log Analytics workspace](/azure/azure-monitor/logs/data-platform-logs#log-analytics-and-workspaces).
 The various data types can be analyzed together using the [Kusto Query Language][kusto_query_language].
-- [Metrics](https://docs.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics) - Collects numeric data from monitored resources into a time series database.
+- [Metrics](/azure/azure-monitor/essentials/data-platform-metrics) - Collects numeric data from monitored resources into a time series database.
 Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
 Metrics are lightweight and capable of supporting near real-time scenarios, making them particularly useful for alerting and fast detection of issues.

 **Resources:**